HeZhang33/LLM-Fine-Tuning-Azure/labs/fine_tuning_dashboards/gpt_3_fine_tuning_aoai_dashboard.md

-## Fine-Tuning GPT Models - A Dashboard Experience
+## Fine-Tuning GPT-3 Models - A Dashboard Experience
 Learn how to fine-tune a GPT model using Azure OpenAI Studio - UI Dashboard.

 ### Prerequisites